WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-02-create-grafana-dashboards-with-prometheus-metrics.md

 You have to add the microservices as targets in Prometheus before you can visualize their Prometheus data.
 I installed Grafana Loki in a previous post which also installs Prometheus.
 You can find the details in [Collect and Query your Kubernetes Cluster Logs with Grafana Loki](/collect-and-query-kubernetes-logs-with-grafana-loki).

 After you have installed Prometheus, open the configuration of the Prometheus server.
-You can use a dashboard and edit the yaml file in your browser.
+You can use a Kubernetes dashboard and edit the yaml file in your browser.
 In [Azure Kubernetes Service - Getting Started](/azure-kubernetes-service-getting-started/#access-the-aks-cluster) I explain how to use Octant as a dashboard to access your Kubernetes cluster.

 Open the dashboard and then select the namespace where you have installed Prometheus.
 If you followed this series, the namespace is loki-grafana.
 Navigate to the Config Maps and there you can find the configuration for the Prometheus server named loki-prometheus-server.